llorracc/cAndCwithStickyE/Code/Models/README.txt

 prompt), run Spyder, and execute the MAIN file; see notes below.
 All packages used by the StickyE project will be installed by following this process.
 The only exception occurs if you try to run the "beta dist" specification of the HA-DSGE model, which is commented out in the parameters file.
 To successfully run this exercise, you must install the package joblib by typing "conda install joblib" at a command prompt.

+The boolean variables declared near the top of Sticky_MAIN.py choose the work to be executed.
+You should set these variables as appropriate; some work items take many hours to run and/or have very large memory requirements.
+See notes below.
+Setting all booleans to True requires a computer with at least 64GB memory and Stata installed.

 NOTE ON SPYDER: Anaconda comes with an IDE called Spyder.
 On most operating systems, Spyder can be run by typing "spyder" at a command prompt.
 On Windows 10, this does